How to Fix Windows Shell Experience Host High CPU or Memory Usage on Windows 10

 Run System File Checker

 Now type the "sfc /scannow" command.
 Press Enter on your keyboard to execute this command.
-System File Checker will start and should take some time to complete the scan (about 15 minutes).
-See if the Windows Shell Experience Host process CPU usage is now returns to normal.
+System File Checker will start and take some time to complete the scan.
+See if the Windows Shell Experience Host process CPU usage returns to normal.